 Nurse Anesthetists administer anesthesia, monitor patient’s vital signs, and oversee patient recovery from anesthesia.
 May assist anesthesiologists, surgeons, other physicians, or dentists.
 Must be registered nurses who have specialized graduate education.

-Nurse Anesthetists with little to no experience tend to make between $105410 and $133990 while the more experienced ones make over $185620 per year.
+Nurse Anesthetists with little to no experience tend to make between $116820 and $143870 while the more experienced ones can earn over $198470 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Nurse Anesthetist is to move to a higher paying state like MT.
-Right now, the highest paying states for Nurse Anesthetists are MT, NH, WY, WI and CA.
+One of the easiest ways to increase your salary as a Nurse Anesthetist is to move to a higher paying state like MT.
+Right now, the highest paying states for Nurse Anesthetists are MT, CA, IA, OR and WI.

-However a higher pay at MT doesn’t guarantee that you will make more because the living expenses at MT might be 2x higher than where you are currently at now.
+However a higher pay at MT doesn’t guarantee that you will make more because the living expenses at MT might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Nurse Anesthetist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Nurse Anesthetist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Nurse Anesthetists what degree they had when they got the job and most of them said they had a Master’s degree followed by First professional degree.
+We asked other Nurse Anesthetists what degree they had when they got the job and most of them said they had a Master’s Degree followed by a First Professional Degree.

 Pros and Cons